Erie, Pennsylvania: Religion

-Erie is home to the Roman Catholic Diocese of Erie, covering 13 counties—at 9936 sqmi, it is the largest in the state in area.
+Erie is home to the Roman Catholic Diocese of Erie, covering 13 counties; at 9936 sqmi, it is the largest in the state in area.
 Its diocesan seat is Saint Peter Cathedral in Erie, which has a 265 ft central tower flanked by two 150 ft towers.
-Since October 1, 2012, Lawrence T. Persico has been the bishop of Erie; Donald Trautman is the bishop emeritus of the diocese.
+Since October 1, 2012, Lawrence T. Persico has been the bishop of Erie; Donald Trautman was the bishop emeritus of the diocese until he died in 2022.

-According to the Association of Religion Data Archives, Erie County had a total population of 280,843 people in 2000, of which 103,333 claimed affiliation with the Catholic Church, 40,301 with mainline Protestant houses of worship, and 12,980 with evangelical Protestant churches.
+According to the Association of Religion Data Archives, Erie County had a total population of 280,843 in 2000, of which 103,333 claimed affiliation with the Catholic Church, 40,301 with mainline Protestant houses of worship, and 12,980 with evangelical Protestant churches.

 Economy

-Erie is the Commonwealth of Pennsylvania's primary access point to Lake Erie, the Great Lakes, and the Saint Lawrence Seaway.
-The city emerged as a maritime center after the American Revolution, then as a railroad hub during the great American westward expansion.
+Erie is Pennsylvania's primary access point to Lake Erie, the Great Lakes, and the Saint Lawrence Seaway.
+The city emerged as a maritime center after the American Revolution and later became a railroad hub during the significant American westward expansion.
 Erie became an important city for iron and steel manufacturing during the Industrial Revolution and thrived well into the 20th century with firms such as Griswold Manufacturing, once the leader in cast-iron cookware.

-Since the decline of the large manufacturers in the later 20th century, a more diverse mix of midsized industries has emerged.
-This broader economic base includes not only smaller and more agile steel and plastic plants (with about 10% of tooling and molding located in the tristate area), but also vigorous service sectors: health, insurance, and tourism.
-The zip code 16501 covering some of the downtown areas is considered one of the poorest neighborhoods in the country.
+Since the decline of large manufacturers in the late 20th century, a more diverse mix of mid-sized industries has emerged.
+This broader economic base includes smaller and more agile steel and plastic plants (with about 10% of tooling and molding located in the tri-state area) and vigorous service sectors: health, insurance, and tourism.
+The ZIP code 16501, which covers some of the downtown areas, is considered one of the poorest neighborhoods in the country.

 Erie is the corporate headquarters of the Erie Insurance Group and Marquette Savings Bank.
-Lord Corporation was founded and has major operations in Erie.
-Along with GE and Erie Insurance, major employers in the county include the county, state, and federal governments, as well as the Erie City School District.
+Lord Corporation was founded and has significant operations in Erie.
+Along with WABTEC and Erie Insurance, major employers in the county include the county, state, and federal governments, as well as the Erie City School District.